vitalab/neuralteleportation/README.md

 Use the instructions in section "Convergence boost of teleportation" above, but with this config file: `neuralteleportation/experiments/config/OtherActivations.yml`.

+This experiment requires about 32 GPU*hours (probably less).

 ### Teleportation with different initializations (Figure 9)

 Use the instructions in section "Convergence boost of teleportation" above, but with